Secret Hiding Places You’ve Never Thought Of

 If the sides of the books will be visible, fold back the covers of the books on the left and right sides of the assembly before cutting.
-Build a plywood box to fit the opening and glue the book parts to the box with construction adhesive.
-The disadvantage?
+Build a plywood box for the secret compartment to fit the opening and glue the book parts to the box with construction adhesive.
+The disadvantage to this hidden compartement?
 You can see inside the box on low shelves, so you need to display it so the opening is above eye level.

-Right out in the open
+Right Out in the Open

 Between almost every pair of upper cabinets, there’s a 1/2-in. gap.
 Take advantage of that gap by hanging a manila envelope containing, oh, I don’t know, about two grand in hundred-dollar bills?
 Hang the cash with binder clips that are too wide to fall through the crack.

-There’s an enormous 4-in.-tall cavity under all those kitchen cabinets behind the toe-kicks.
+There’s an enormous 4-in.-tall cavity under all those kitchen cabinets behind the toekicks.
 It takes a few carpentry skills, but you can pull the toe-kicks free and make them removable.
 Most are 1/4-in. plywood held in place with 1-in. brads, and they’re pretty easy to pull off.
 If you have a secondary 3/4-in. toe-kick, you’ll have to cut it out at both ends.
 An oscillating tool works well for that task.